JONeillSr/Outlook-Tools/SendEmailFromOutlook/email-template.md

 # Sample Email Template

 Below is a sample template that demonstrates the personalization capabilities of the sendemailfromoutlook script.
-Save this content as `Sample.docx` to use with the script.
+There is a formatted version of this example in the file sample.docx.
 ```
 Hi [GivenName],